 Low-level legacy policy matching interface: Search for active policies and return them sorted by priority.
 All parameters that should be used for matching have to be passed explicitly.
 The client IP has to be passed explicitly.
-See PolicyClass.match policies for details.:rtype: Match classmethod user(g, scope, action, user_object)
+See PolicyClass.match_policies for details. :rtype: Match g: context object :param scope: the policy scope.
+SCOPE.ADMIN cannot be passed, admin must be used instead. :param action: the policy action :param realm: the realm to match :rtype: Match classmethod token (g, scope, action, token_obj)

 Return a list of policies.
-The list is sorted by priority, which means that prioritized policies appear first. :param write_to_audit_log: If True, write the list of matching policies to the audit log :return: a list of policy dictionaries :rtype: list attributes user, realm and resolver are ignored.
+The list is sorted by priority, which means that prioritized policies appear first. :param write_to_audit_log: If True, write the list of matching policies to the audit log :return: a list of policy dictionaries :rtype: list